A Good Backup Strategy

 The 3-2-1 backup strategy

 The best backup strategy is known as the 3-2-1 strategy.
-What this means is that you must always have at least 3 copies of your data, 2 of which are local, but on different devices (i.e your computer + a USB hard-drive) and at least 1 copy offsite (i.e Cloud backup).
-Host Africa is introducing some great new backup solutions for all our clients.
+What this means is that you must always have at least 3 copies of your data, 2 of which are local, but on different devices (i.e your computer + a USB hard-drive) and at least 1 copy offsite (i.e. Cloud backup).
+We’ve introduced some great new backup solutions for all our clients.
+Check out our Acronis cloud backups.

 The simplest definition of a computer backup is an exact copy.
 In the case of computer files, we are referring to copies of the original files that you have on your laptop, desktop, or external drive.
 A clone is a complete copy of your computer/server’s primary hard drive and can be used to recreate the original machine.
 The downside of a bootable clone is that it takes long to create and can take long to restore, especially if it is stored offsite.

 - The best backup strategy is a combined backup strategy, using the 3-2-1 as a basis.
-Ensure that you have a cloned backup of your server in its initial state.
-Do this just after you have set it up.
-This will make it easy to restore all that hard to install software or settings or custom software.
+Ensure that you’ve got a cloned backup of your server in its initial state.
+Do this just after you’ve set it up.
+This will make it easy to restore all that hard-to-install software, settings, or custom software.

 - Combine this with a weekly Full Backup of databases and files – now you have the content of your system.
 Ideally, partition your drive into: